 This post lists the top 15 things to do in Belém, a beautiful district on the Tagus River to the west of central Lisbon.
-It’s written in a self-guided tour format.
+We've included several stops recommended on popular free tours in the area.

-It is essential to visit if you want to learn about the Portuguese Age of Discovery, see most of the city’s UNESCO World Heritage Sites, or try the nation’s favorite pastry in the place it was invented.
+Tour guests can expect to learn about the Portuguese Age of Discovery, see most of the city’s UNESCO World Heritage Sites, and even try the nation’s favorite pastry in the place it was invented.

 Here is an interactive map (with directions between stops), and below are some instructions to get you started!